 To resolve this issue contact us during the working hours Monday to Saturday 09:00 AM to 05:00 PM EDT by reply back to this E-mail to get in touch with the representative.

 The above email shows how far scammers will go to scam you out of money.
-The emails can be scary and they normally check out when you search certain information in them.
+The emails can be scary, and they usually check out when you search specific information in them.
 The scammers use names of real lawyers and real business firms.
 There are however some serious issues with these emails.
 You don't have to know the law to figure them out.

 - The first issue is that this was sent from a Gmail account.
 A law firm would never use a Gmail, Yahoo, AOL, .net, or .org account to send you an email.